quicwg/base-drafts/draft-ietf-quic-tls.md

 An application-layer protocol MAY restrict the QUIC versions that it can operate over.
 Servers MUST select an application protocol compatible with the QUIC version that the client has selected.
-If the server MUST treat the inability to select a compatible application protocol as a connection error of type 0x178 (no_application_protocol).
+The server MUST treat the inability to select a compatible application protocol as a connection error of type 0x178 (no_application_protocol).
 Similarly, a client MUST treat the selection of an incompatible application protocol by a server as a connection error of type